Skip to content

 Terminal window

-./gradlew shadowJar
+./gradlew :cloud-modules:queue-scaler:build

-prexorctl module install build/libs/queue-scaler.jar
+prexorctl module install java/cloud-modules/queue-scaler/build/libs/queue-scaler.jar

 prexorctl module list

-4. Watch it scale
+6. Watch it work

 Terminal window